wundergraph/wundergraph/README.md

 We've got a comprehensive list of examples to get you started.
 The best way to try them out is by cloning the mono-repo.

-// Create a list of examples from this directory: examples

 - [Apollo Federation](examples/apollo-federation)
 - [Auth0 OpenID Connect Authentication](examples/auth0-oidc-authentication)
 - [Caching](examples/caching)